Plastisol: Slush molding

-Solid rocket boosters
+Solid rocket propellants

+PVC plastisol solid rocket propellants consist of an oxidizer, such as ammonium perchlorate, bound with PVC plastisol, with optional additives like metal fuels (aluminium or magnesium powder) and burn rate modifiers like copper chromite or oxamide.
+For example, "Standard Arcite" manufactured by the Atlantic Research Corporation is 75% ammonium perchlorate, 12.5% PVC and 12.5% dibutyl sebacate.
+The composition is mixed thoroughly, cast in the mold and then heated to the curing temperature of the plastisol until all parts of the propellant grain are uniformly cured.
+The cured grain can be machined like any PVC part.

+PVC plastisol propellants were developed by the Atlantic Research Corporation and were widely used in the 1950s and 1960s in various solid rocket motors.
+Notable examples include the Arcas sounding rocket, the FIM-43 Redeye MANPADS and the sustainer motor of RIM-2 Terrier.
+They were later replaced by composite propellants with elastomeric binders, that has the advantages of curing at the lower temperatures and elasticity.

-The plastisol process is used to bind polymer with metallic or metalloid agents and a liquid oxidizer, creating electric solid propellant.
+The plastisol process is used to bind polymer with metallic or metalloid fuels and a liquid oxidizer, creating electric solid propellant.
 This substance can be ignited and extinguished by electric impulse, providing pulsed rocket propulsion.
 With achievable pulse frequency reaching 60 Hz (60 ignition/extinguishing cycles per second), the thrust of such boosters can be finely controlled; combined with possible minuscule dimensions, safety and low complexity it makes them usable as the reaction control system (RCS) thrusters of nanosatellites like the CubeSat.

 Polymer clay

 Uncured plastisol is used as polymer clay ("Fimo"), a variety of modelling clays.

 Road vehicles

 Plastisol has seen limited use as a material for the construction of lightweight road vehicles.
 The Optare Bonito minibus, launched in 2012, was the first commercial application of widespread plastisol construction in a road vehicle, although it failed to achieve any sales.
 Use of plastisol in road vehicle construction remains extremely limited as of 2019.